fdasabino/PokeMon-Memory-Game/README.md

   (JavaScript modules allow you to break up your code into separate files.
 This makes it easier to maintain the code-base.
 JavaScript modules rely on the import and export statements.)

 ## Array and local storage

+#### Array and Objects

+- Arrays are used to store multiple values in a single variable.
+Each item in an array has a number attached to it.

+- An object is a collection of properties, an association between a key and a value.

 - This project also makes use of arrays, and local storage which saves the user data on their machine holding the player scores in a array, displaying a list of scores to the user, also putting into effect DOM manipulation through append/prepend the score board element into the DOM.